folbert/fewbricks/docs/index.md

 - Comes with handy features like a basic templating system, which you can replace with your own, in order to keep logic and HTML separated.
 - Is [available at GitHub](https://github.com/folbert/fewbricks) where [issues](https://github
 .com/folbert/fewbricks/issues) can be used to ask questions, report bugs and anything else discussed.
-Pull requests are welcome..
+Pull requests are welcome.
 - Is primarily developed by [Björn Folbert](https://folbert.com), web developer at [KAN](https://kan.se) in Malmö, Sweden.